ossf/osv-schema/docs/schema.md

 | `GitHub Actions` | The GitHub Actions ecosystem; the `name` field is the action's repository name with owner e.g. `{owner}/{repo}`. |
 | `Pub` | The package manager for the Dart ecosystem; the `name` field is a Dart package name. |
 | `ConanCenter` | The ConanCenter ecosystem for C and C++; the `name` field is a Conan package name.  |
-| `rocky-linux` | The Rocky Linux package ecosystem; the `name` is the name of the source package.
+| `Rocky Linux` | The Rocky Linux package ecosystem; the `name` is the name of the source package.
 The ecosystem string might optionally have a `:<RELEASE>` suffix to scope the package to a particular Rocky Linux release. `<RELEASE>` is a numeric version.
 | Your ecosystem here. | [Send us a PR](https://github.com/ossf/osv-schema/compare). |

 It is permitted for a database name (the DB prefix in the `id` field) and an